walliski/Cleaner/Readme.md

 different types of spam messages that are normal, but provide no useful info.

 The Linux binaries are being compiled in Travis.
 You can find the builds here: [Travis](https://travis-ci.com/walliski/Cleaner)
-The Windows binaries in the `precompiled` folder are compiled by [Accelerator74](https://github.com/Accelerator74) I think.
+The Windows binaries in the `precompiled` folder are compiled by someone?
+Think twice if you want to trust them.
+This repo might get
+Windows binaries compiled by CI at some point also.

+Currently the binaries are compiled against Metamod:Source 1.10 and Sourcemod 1.9.

 ## Installation